f3rva/f3rva-infrastructure/README.md

 ### Storage
 This stack creates the filesystem needs for the environment.
 Wordpress requires persistent storage to be maintained across stack recreation so we will manage this in EFS.

+### EC2
+A prerequisite for creating the EC2s is to create a key pair to allow SSH access after creation.
+Use the following command to create the key pair via the CLI, this outputs the private key which you will have to save in a .pem file.
+If you don't save it, you will have to create a new key pair.

+* `aws ec2 create-key-pair --key-name f3rva-dev-wordpress-key-pair --key-type rsa --key-format pem --region us-east-1 --profile f3rva-dev`
+* save it in a .pem file
+* `chmod 400 *.pem`